1. Blog

 Other Good Sources of Carbohydrates for Dogs

 • Whole Grain Oats are a great source of fiber for healthy digestion as well as vitamins and minerals for dogs.
-They contain iron, zinc, and B vitamins that keep a dog’s skin and coat healthy.
+They contain iron, zinc, and B vitamins that help keep a dog’s skin and coat healthy.

 • Whole Wheat is a good nutrient source of protein and fatty acids for dogs, promoting cognitive health, heart health, and strong immune systems.